Skip to main content

 In Person

-You can register in person at your local County Election Board and other governmental and public agencies, such as the post office, libraries, and DMV.
-If you fill out your application at one of these places, they will submit your application to the local County Election Board for no cost.
+You can register at your local County Election Board and other governmental and public agencies, including the post office, libraries, and the DMV.
+If you fill out your application at one of these places, they will submit it to the local County Election Board free of charge.

 Online

-Online registration is now available via the OK Voter Portal "Wizard" for new voters, and on the Oklahoma Voter Portal for registered voters to update their information.
-Make sure to print, sign, and submit the application to your local County Election Board to complete the process.
+Online registration is available via the OK Voter Portal for new voters.
+To update your registration information, visit the Oklahoma Voter Portal.
+Print, sign, and submit the application to your local County Election Board to complete the process.

 At the DMV

-You will be offered a voter registration application when you conduct driver license and vehicle registration processes at your local DMV office, as well as when you apply for assistance at some government agencies.
+You can complete a voter registration application when you renew your driver’s license and vehicle registration at your local DMV office.

 By Mail